trulabs/labs-truphone-cascades-test/README.md

     xmppHelp         # overview of the extension
-    xmppMessage      # send a message to a client xmppPresence     # online/offline/dnd etc & status message xmppReachability # telephone/address information
+    xmppMessage      # send a message to a client xmppPresence     # online/offline/dnd etc & status message xmppPrint        # print out the xml for the last message (tx or rx) xmppReachability # telephone/address information
     xmppTest         # test variables of last received message